 - Nodes.
 Shapes that represent Devices, Topology Elements, Applications, Application Components, and Business Services defined in SL1.
-The shape of the node represents its type. - Edges.
-Lines with or without arrows that represent the relationships between nodes.
+The shape of the node represents its type, and the color of the outline specifies the current state of the node. - Edges.
+Lines with or without arrows that represent the relationships and hierarchies between nodes.
+All device relationships are displayed as child and parent relationships.
+If the nodes on a map contain arrows, then the arrows represent the direction of the relationship, pointing from the child node to its parent node.
+If a node does not contain an arrow, then the relationship is bi-directional, or undirected.